Recap: Doctor Who S11 E2 "Invasion of the Dinosaurs"

 to withstand the time reversal and Reverse the Polarity

 .
-Whittaker accidentally transports himself and Grover back to the time of the dinosaurs.
+Grover accidentally transports himself and Whitaker back to the time of the dinosaurs.

 - Action Girl: Sarah tackles a knife wielding thug and stops him from stabbing the doctor.